gggliuye/VIO/docs/GNN/5Spectral.rst

 .. math::
   m_{i\to j}(Y_{j}) = \alpha \sum_{Y_{i}\in L}\psi(Y_{i}, Y_{j})\phi_{i}(Y_{i}) \prod_{k\in N_{i} \setminus j} m_{k\to i}(Y_{i})

+It contains the message of ith node multiplied by the edge weight, and all the messages node i received.
+(See HW2 Q1.2 for an example.)

 .. math::
   b_{i}(Y_{i}) = \alpha \phi_{i}(Y_{i}) \prod_{j\in N_{i}}m_{j\to i }(Y_{i}), \ \forall  Y_{i}\in L